fossabot/trader.python/README.txt

 # Simple Example files in example/

 FEATURES:
-+) Diversify your position into "chunks" of a specified size between price A and B (WORKS GREAT, todo: check market conditions, use VWAP to pick, select desired patience level or instant gratification) (# spread trade function including Chunk Trade spread logic & Confirmation)
++) Diversify your position into "chunks" of a specified size between price A and B. WORKS GREAT!  #spread trade function including Chunk Trade spread logic & Confirmation#
-+) Print the order books out to X length
+	( todo: check market conditions, use VWAP to pick, select desired patience level or instant gratification) +) Print the order books out to X length